Department of Business & Design

 Social media represents one of the most significant changes in consumer media behavior in history, resulting in fundamental shifts in the way marketers communicate and interact with consumers.
 This course provides an introduction to the social media marketing process and the associated platforms entailing websites, blogs, and mobile applications.
 Students will obtain the practical knowledge and insights required to establish objectives and strategies, properly select the social media platforms to engage consumers and monitor and measure the results of these efforts.
 An emphasis will also be placed on effective online written skills and addressing ethical issues of social media marketing.

 “Going Viral” is the goal of most web-based marketing content.
 Companies that generate content that can spread through the internet organically are the most successful in growing their brand.
 This course will teach you what drives people to share content and how to build content that is shareable and meme-worthy.
 By the end of this course, you will understand what drives viral sharing and learn how to facilitate it.
 This online class has optional live sessions.
+This course is offered online through a consortium of accredited colleges and universities.
+Instruction is provided by faculty employed by partner institutions within the consortium, with technology and administrative support provided by Rize Education.

 Prerequisite(s): MK241.